C4L3B3a/P8P-7--ReLiveWP---Reborn/README.md

 # P8P 7: ReLiveWP - Reborn

-ReLiveWP that is actually useful for your Lumia/WP 7 device.
+An ReLiveWP fork that is actually useful for your Lumia/WP 7 device.

 This is a fork of WamWooWam's original project: "ReLiveWP", made to relive WP7/WP8's original Live ID/Microsoft services, but the current state of that project is discontinued.